 - Vomiting or a severe headache

-- Medicines may be given to prevent blood clots, break up clots, or help your blood clot more easily.
-You may need medicines to treat high cholesterol, high blood pressure, or diabetes.
+- Medicines may be given to prevent or break up blood clots, or help your blood clot more easily.
+You may also need medicines to treat high cholesterol, high blood pressure, or diabetes.

 - Thrombolysis is a procedure used to break apart clots in an artery.
 A catheter is guided into the artery until it is near the clot.
 Medicine is put through the catheter that will help break apart the clot.
-Or, the clot is pulled out of the artery.
+The clot may be pulled out of the artery.

 - Surgery may be used to remove a blood clot or to relieve pressure within your brain.
 You may also need surgery to remove plaque buildup from your carotid arteries.